freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

 Slash command option resolvers specify which option type will be used on Discord, and will handle the conversion from the Discord value to the corresponding object.

+The class implementing the resolver, or the function returning a resolver, must be annotated with `#!java @Resolver`.

+!!! note
+    `#!java @Resolver` is one of the annotations that are considered as a service annotation.
+    This means that it behaves exactly the same as if you had used `@BService`, except here the annotation is more meaningful.

+[//]: # (TODO Add link to DI section in note)

 ### Implementation

 For that, you need a class annotated with `#!java @Resolver` extending `ParameterResolver`,